 More people today are trying psychedelics than back in the ’60s, but nobody thinks of it like that.
 I don’t think it’s my role to weigh in on such a weighty topic; each family is going to have to have their own discussion about that.
 But that being said, think about all the creative things that have happened—people’s experiences with hallucinogens—and it’s becoming more mainstream today.
 I got interested in psychedelics in medical school because I was very interested in whether there could be a medication to treat drug addiction.
 I was upset that people didn’t want to treat addicts well, and it led to my interest in psychiatry.
 People are saying they’ve experienced something positive, different from addiction or a recreational high.
 And when it comes to the intersection with medicine, it can bring some very interesting discoveries.

-Kastalia Medrano is a writer from Littleton, Colorado, and has been backpacking the world for the last year and a half.
+Kastalia Medrano is a writer from Littleton, Colorado.
 Follow her on Twitter @KastaliaMedrano.